Accounting & Financing Working Group

 1. Business Terms Survey:

-1. Webinar: Organize a webinar in early 2025 to discuss airport-airline business relations.
+1. Webinar: Organize a webinar in 2026 to discuss Airline Use and Lease Agreements (AULA), including Rates by Ordinance.
 This session will equip airport sponsors with information to prepare for airline negotiations and provide a platform for airports to share their experiences.

 2. Conference Planning: